35K

 Flight Duration: 15-20 minutes (approx.)

 You now fly to Pheriche from Lukla once the refueling is done.
 En route, you fly above historic towns of the region, including Namche and Tengboche.
-This is yet another picturesque flight above the Everest region, especially above its trekking trail.
+This is yet another picturesque flight above the Everest region.
+You will be flying above the trekking trail.

 Compared to the flight from Kathmandu to Lukla, it is a shorter trip to Pheriche.
-You arrive here in about 15-20 minutes, depending on the weather conditions.
+You arrive here in about 15-20 minutes.
+And this depends on the weather conditions.

 Upon arrival at Pheriche, there will be a quick act of balancing the load.
 If you had been traveling in a group of five from Kathmandu, you would see some adjustments at Pheriche.